 With the appointment of Alessandro de' Medici, (1510-1537), as the first Duke of Florence in 1532, the Florentine republican government was transformed into a hereditary form of monarchy.
 On Alessandro’s rise as leader of the city the Medici’s political power reached its peak.
 The unfortunate Alessandro was assassinated in Florence aged 26 years.

-Cosimo I the Great (1519–1574), The Grand Duke of Tuscany.
-Cosimo was a supporter of Vasari who created the Uffizi, one of the worlds greatest art galleries and founded the Academy of Design in 1562.
+In 1569, Cosimo I de' Medici, (1517-1574), not to be confused with the earlier Cosimo, rose to the position of Grand Duke of Tuscany, he to, in the family tradition, was a fervent patron of the arts.
+Cosimo was a supporter of Giorgio Vasari who painted the "Allegory of the Immaculate Conception", Vasari created the Uffizi, one of the world’s greatest art galleries, and he also founded the Academy of Design in 1562.